 The first wonderful thing about the DGX-640 is that it comes with a number of accessories.
 Most digital pianos come straight out of the box with just the piano, a power adapter and a music rest.
 This piano comes with all those things, but it also comes with the matching piano stand and foot pedal.
 The 640 comes in two beautiful finishes, a darker, walnut wooden finish and a lighter, cherry wooden finish.
 Both give a striking, deluxe feel to the piano, and the matching piano stand will come in the same exact color.
 While it does come with a foot pedal, you can take your playing to the next level by adding the Yamaha LP-7 three pedal unit, which will provide you with a damper, soft and sostenuto pedal.

-Below is a list of the top selling pianos available on Amazon.
+Below is a list of some of the top selling pianos available online.
 Please use this list to compare features and price to the DGX-640:

 Is This the Best Digital Piano Design By Yamaha?